Six extends at the Arts Theatre

 Magic Goes Wrong extends at the Vaudeville Theatre

 Magic Goes Wrong is a collaboration between Mischief Theatre and legendary American magicians Penn & Teller.
-The surprise collaboration came about after one of the pair saw a US production of The Play That Goes Wrong and enjoyed it so much he went backstage to meet the cast and the idea for the show was born.
+The surprise collaboration came about after one of the pair saw the US production of The Play That Goes Wrong and enjoyed it so much he went backstage to meet the cast and the idea for the show was born.

-Combining the Mischief Theatre’s talent for slap-stick comedy and Penn & Teller’s on-stage trickery, the play sees the cast don their top hat and tails as they become magicians, attempting to raise as much money as possible at a charity event.
+Combining Mischief Theatre’s talent for slap-stick comedy and Penn & Teller’s on-stage trickery, the play sees the cast don their top hat and tails as they become magicians, attempting to raise as much money as possible at a charity event.
 As the accidents spiral out of control, so does their fundraising target and your enjoyment!
 You can read our round-up of reviews but the consensus is the show is a fun night out.